 In many cases, a strong inductive or statistical inference can be founded on the principle of the uniformity of nature (PUN)—the assumption that all of nature exhibits the same general laws, regularities, or patterns.
 PUN can be characterized as the assumption that the patterns we observe in nature provide a representative sample of nature as a whole.
 Whether we are justified in making this assumption in general is a tricky question, to which we’ll turn later in this chapter when we consider the so-called “problem of induction.”

 Another approach to evaluating inductive and statistical inferences has been proposed by Gilbert Harman.
 In his 1965 paper “The Inference to the Best Explanation,” Harman argues that we shouldn’t regard enumerative induction as a distinct form of inference in its own right, but rather as a special type of inference to the best explanation.
 According to Harman, an inference from all observed A’s are B’s to all A’s are B’s is justified if and only if the hypothesis that “all A’s are B’s” is the best explanation for the fact that all observed A’s have been B’s.
 Harman acknowledges, but does not attempt to answer, the difficult question of what makes one explanation better than another.
-We’ll turn to that issue next.
+We’ll turn to that issue on the next page.